 Day 03–Pokhara to Tikhedhunga (1480m) 4 hrs

 After breakfast in the morning on the third day, you will drive to Naya Pul (42km) via car/taxi.
 A 30-minute walk from Naya Pul will take you to Birethanti, a small and vibrant town nearby Pokhara.
 Trekking formally starts from here as you will walk for a couple of hours along the beautiful trail with bamboo forests and water springs on the way.
-Ramghai will be the place for lunch on day three.
+Raghav will be the place for lunch on day three.
 After lunch, the route now takes a gradual ascend, finally reaching Tikhedhunga, the destination for an overnight stay at a guesthouse.

 Day 04–Trek to Ghorepani (2860m) 6 hrs

-On the fourth day, you will climb around 1000 meters as the trail now continually grows uphill.
+You will climb around 1000 meters on the fourth day as the trail continually grows uphill.

-You will come across many small rivulets, and river springs as you continue with the trek.
+You will come across many small creeks and river springs as you continue with the trek.

 Midway through the day, you will reach a traditional Magar village of Ulleri located at around 2080 meters.
 An hour’s walk from Ulleri takes you to Nangethanti, the destination for lunch on day four.
-A few more hours of trek from Nangethanti will take us to Ghorepani where we will stay at a hotel for the night.
+A few more hours of trek from Nangethanti will take us to Ghorepani, where we will stay at a hotel for the night.
 From Ghorepani, spectacular views of Dhaulagiri I, Tukuche, and other adjoining Himalayas can be seen.
 Sunrise viewing is also quite popular in Ghorepani.

 Day 05–Trek to Tadapani (2630m) 6 hrs

 Trekking to Tadapani itself doesn’t take much time, so the tourists and trekkers are advised to hike until Poon Hill, which is not far from Tadapani.
 Poon Hill is famous for its magnificent views of the great Himalayan range, including Mount Dhaulagiri, Annapurna, Machhapuchhre and others.
-After visiting Poon Hill, we will then return to Ghorepani for a quick breakfast, and continue trek to Tadapani.
+After visiting Poon Hill, we will return to Ghorepani for a quick breakfast and continue the trek to Tadapani.
 Tadapani will be the place for the overnight stay on day five.

 Day 06–Trek to Sinwa (2360m) 4 hrs